Kuldeep1462/CRM-Dashboard/README.md

 - Replace the placeholder values with your actual credentials
 - The `NEXT_PUBLIC_` prefix makes the Google Client ID available to the frontend
 - Never commit the `.env.local` file to version control
-- For production, set these in your Vercel project settings (which you've already done)

 ### Environment Variables